SpongePowered/SpongeDocs/source/contributing/index.rst

 Contributing to Sponge
 ======================

-This sections intends to show you ways to get involved with Sponge.
+This section shows you how to get involved with Sponge.

 What are the projects I can help with?
 ======================================